Metabelian SL(n,C) representations of knot groups II: fixed points: Abstract

 \section{Abstract}

-Given a knot $K$ in an integral homology sphere $\Si$ with exterior $N_K$, there is a natural action of the cyclic group $\ZZ/n$ on the space of $\SL(n,\CC)$ representations of the knot group $\pi_1(N_K)$, and this induces an action on the $\SL(n,\CC)$ character variety $X_n(N_K)$.
-We identify the fixed points of this action in $X_n^*(N_K)$ with characters of irreducible metabelian representations.
+Given a knot $K$ in an integral homology sphere $\Si$ with exterior $N_K$, there is a natural action of the cyclic group $\ZZ/n$ on the space of $\SL(n,\CC)$ representations of the knot group $\pi_1(N_K)$, and this induces an action on the $\SL(n,\CC)$ character variety.
+We identify the fixed points of this action in terms of characters of metabelian representations, and we apply this to show that the twisted Alexander polynomial $\Delta^\al_{K,1}(t)$ associated to an irreducible metabelian $\SL(n,\CC)$ representation $\al$ is actually a polynomial in $t^n$.